Kamleshlodhi1119/portfolio/README.md

 1. Clone this repository: `git clone https://github.com/Kamleshlodhi1119/portfolio.git`
 2. Open `index.html` in your web browser to view the portfolio.

-Feel free to reach out to me on LinkedIn or Twitter.
+Feel free to reach out to me on LinkedIn or GitHub.

-The portfolio repository can be found on GitHub.

-If you have any questions or need further assistance, feel free to ask! 😊